Epirus Leonidas

 The Leonidas is a high-power microwave (HPM) weapon developed to disable unmanned aerial vehicle (UAV) swarms.
-It was named after Leonidas of Epirus.
+It was named after Leonidas I, king of Sparta, who fought a defensive battle against numerically superior enemy forces.

 Design and development

 Epirus was founded in 2018 to enter the counter-drone market and it unveiled the Leonidas in 2020.
 The threat of small drones, especially cheap consumer models, is difficult to counter in large numbers using traditional kinetic means.
 Against regular air defenses, cheap drones can be deployed in large numbers to overwhelm a defender or force them to expend more expensive interceptors.
 Leonidas is designed as a directed energy weapon that fires electromagnetic pulse (EMP) beams to disable electronics.
 The system is able to pick individual targets or cover a large area in wide beam mode to affect any electronic device that passes through.
 While it was intended to be used against airborne drone threats, it has the ability to knock out ground vehicles and sea vessels; it works against any electronics, and has been demonstrated to disable an outboard ship motor.